rascalmicro/rascal-www/_static/index.markdown

 The Rascal is a small, open-source computer designed for connecting sensors, motors, and whatever else you can build to the internet.
 It's about 5 cm x 10 cm (2 inches by 4 inches).

-The Rascal is based around the Atmel AT91SAM9G20 microprocessor, an ARM processor from the 926EJ/S family.
-It's similar to the ARM processors used in many smartphones.

-The Rascal runs the Linux operating system.
-If you're planning on using the Rascal in conventional ways, you won't need to mess with any of this software-- it's already installed on your Rascal when you get it.
-But, if you want to do something weird with the Rascal, you might want to change some of the details of how the software works, so we provide the code for tweaking.

 <img src="http://rascalmicro.com/img/rascal-0.6-beta-2011-02-26.jpg" alt="The Rascal">

 ## Basic tutorials: building stuff with the Rascal ##